symplie-dev/emotie/README.md

 # Emotie

-_Emotie gives you quick access to your favorite ascii emoticons_
+_Emotie gives you quick access to your favorite unicode emoticons_

 ### Dev Setup